brenns10/fugl/doc/gettingstarted.rst

    .. code::

-      # What is Corvid?
+      # What is Fugl?

-      Corvid is an application for making simple static websites.
-Your pages are written in Markdown, so you can create [links](https://corvid.xyz),
+      Fugl is an application for making simple static websites.
+Your pages are written in Markdown, so you can create [links](https://fugl.xyz),

       - bulleted
       - lists,